ualbertalib/DIDocker_HydraNorth/README.md

   export LOCAL_SRC_PATH='/home/myname/src/HydraNorth'
   ```

-  EZID_PASSWORD should contain ezid testing password
+  EZID_PASSWORD should contain ezid testing password.<br />
-  IMG_TAG should be set to either 'centos' or 'deb' depending on image you are using.
+  IMG_TAG should be set to either 'centos' or 'deb' depending on image you are using.<br />
   Now you are done, just run shell script from di_docker_hydranorth

   ```shell